rdm/jgplsrc/README.md

   * plan to later re-implement as native J

 * when making major changes, introduce a new branch and leave comments about parentage and likely current stage of work and eventual merge targets in readme.md

+* When putting things back together (and re-introducing support for currently supported platforms) to follow the linux kernel practice of making conditional compilation define swappable names with parallel definitions for different contexts (e.g. unix vs. windows).
+This might mean considerable work so keep it simple.
+Note that this will probably mean I should just strip out windows support (and everything else).
+But I also want to stick to minimal code changes until after I can get the test-suite working.